 Are they insured, and do they provide a contract prior to working together?
 Make sure you know the usage rights of the images to ensure you’ll be able to use them however you’d like.

 You can find out more about how their process will work by asking questions like:

 - How quickly will you be able to view your image gallery, and are your chosen images edited and retouched?

 - How will they help you prepare for the shoot, and do they offer styling advice?

 - Do they offer a clarity call before the session?

 If all this information isn’t readily available on their site, drop them a message and make sure you’re clear on everything before you part with any money.

 One of the most important questions to ask is: does their pricing suit your budget?
-If a photographer seems too cheap there’s generally a reason why, and they might cut corners somewhere.
-Ensure you know what’s included in the price you’re paying.
+If a photographer seems too cheap there’s generally a reason why, and they might cut corners somewhere or not have the experience to get the results you want.
+Ensure you know what’s included in the price that you’re paying.

 I hope this has given you some food for thought!
 Finding the right branding photographer is a serious decision for you and your business, and you want to make sure you’re happy with your choice before you part with any hard-earned cash.

 Feel like we’d be a good fit?
 There’s nothing I love more than capturing expressive photos for big-hearted entrepreneurs – head over to my brand photography page to find out more.
 My diary is usually booked out a few months ahead, so please don’t leave it to the last minute!